rcao-hk/SR-Mamba/README.md

 # Surgical-Mamba

-This is the official repository of the paper "Surgical-Mamba: Effective Surgical Phase Recognition with State Space Model".
+This is the official repository of the paper "SR-Mamba: Effective Surgical Phase Recognition with State Space Model".